wp-plugins/adblock-notify-by-bweb/README.txt

 3. Statistics on the WordPress Dashboard

 == Changelog ==

+= 1.2.3 =
+* JS fix
+* Better theme compatibility (no more using the_content as filter)

+= 1.2.2 =
+* PHP fix and improvements
+* New option panel organisation
+* allow_url_fopen fallback to CURL
+* DB requests imrprovements
+* Fix header already send warning

+= 1.2.1 =
+* PHP fix
+* New option to activated beta features (random selectors)

+= 1.2 =
+* Better performance: database requests widely reduced for stats counter
+* Improve JS script for better performance
+* CSS selectors and file names are randomly created and stored in the upload/an-temp dir.
+* Fallback if scripts can not be stored into the upload dit. (print in page)
+* Major PHP improvements & fix
+* Major JS fix (ajax+checking methode)
+* Dashboard widget improvements + tooltip
+* TitanFramework option improvements
+* Plugin meta added
+* New strings + french translation
+* Update readme.txt

 = 1.1 =
 * New option to enable or disable statistics+widget
 * Minor PHP improvements & fix